Southwestern Scale Announces Expansion Into Texas

 The scale servicer, manufacturer, and provider of industrial and commercial-grade weighing scales made the announcement Wednesday.

 /EIN News/ -- FORT WORTH, Texas, Feb.
-22, 2023 (GLOBE NEWSWIRE) -- Southwestern Scale Company Inc. (SWSCALE), a servicer, manufacturer, and provider of industrial and commercial-grade weighing scales, has announced that they have opened a new office in the Dallas-Fort Worth metroplex, in an effort to boost efficiency and services to the Lone Star State.
+22, 2023 (GLOBE NEWSWIRE) -- Southwestern Scale Company Inc. (SWSCALE), a servicer, manufacturer, and provider of industrial and commercial-grade weighing scales, has announced that it has opened a new office in the Dallas-Fort Worth metroplex, in an effort to boost efficiency and services to the Lone Star State.

 The Phoenix-born business is in its 75th year of operation and has been a major player in the American Southwest scale industry for decades.